peyush-nuwal/remind-me-later/README.md

 # Remind me later

-A simple web app that allows users to set reminders with a message.
-The app supports storing reminders in a database and will later support sending reminders via SMS or email.
+This is the backend API for the Remind-Me-Later web app, built using **Django**.
+It allows users to save reminders with a message, date, time, and reminder type.
+Currently, the app supports reminders via SMS and Email, with more options possible in the future.